lemontyc/Arduino-Game-Console/README.md

 * **Luis M.**           - [GitHub](https://github.com/lemontyc)
 * **Reuben L.**

-Distriuted under the MIT License.
+Distributed under the MIT License.
 See ``LICENSE`` for more information.

 This project was developed for the **ELEC3607/9607-Embedded Systems** course at **The University of Sydney**.